bruno-ponne/coding-the-past/_posts/2023-04-02-Text-Analysis-1.md

 - You can tokenize text data with the NLTK library method `word_tokenize`;
 - With list comprehensions, you can treat text to eliminate irrelevant characters and words;
-- You can visualize the frequency of words in a text with matplotlib.
-{: .conclusion-list }
+- Matplotlib is an excellent option for text data visualization {: .conclusion-list }

 <br>